jonaskinnvall/streetDigits/README.md

 Detecting single digits in 32x32 images from Format 2 The Street View House Numbers (SVHN).

+Using virtualenv named SigTest.
+The virtualenv can be activated by running terminal command "source sigTest/bin/activate" when in the repositories folder.
+The virtualenv can be deactivated by running termnial command "deactivate" within same folder as activated.

+Run terminal command "python trainCNN.py" to train model.
+If chosen model to train doesn't already exists a model will first be compiled and save in the chosen name and then trained and saved again. - Make sure paths for compile and train match what you want -

+Run terminal command "python testCNN.py" to test model.
+Make sure function "test" in CNN.py has a matching path to the model you want tested.

 ## Method

 Using Keras with Tensorflow backend to create a Convolutional Neural Network (CNN) which